Core Curriculum

 Arts and Humanities

-Understand, appreciate, and critically engage creative works and histories of the arts and the diversity of human experience.
+Critically engage history, cultures, creative works, languages, and the arts that embody the diversity of human experience.

 Signature Inquiries